aiidateam/aiida-core/docs/source/intro/get_started.rst

         $ eval "$(_VERDI_COMPLETE=source verdi)"

-In order to run computations, one additional step is required to start the services which manage these background processes:
+In order to run computations, one additional step is required to start the services that manage these background processes:

 .. code-block:: console